Status In production

 Mining Style open pit & underground

 The Los Filos mine complex began commercial production in 2008 and was acquired by Leagold in 2017.
+Equinox Gold assumed ownership following its merger with Leagold in March 2020.
 The operation consists of two open pit mines – Los Filos and Bermejal – and an underground mine at Los Filos.
 Los Filos is located 180 km south of Mexico City in the municipality of Eduardo Neri, Guerrero State, Mexico.
 The property is accessible by paved road and an on-site airstrip and includes 39 concessions covering 148,908 hectares.

-For 2020, Equinox Gold expects Los Filos to produce between 170,000-190,000 oz of gold at AISC of $1,000-$1,050 per ounce of gold sold.
-Gold is recovered from crushed and run-of-mine ore via a conventional, low-cost heap leach and ADR (adsorption-desorption-recovery) process.
+Gold from the Los Filos deposits is recovered from crushed and run-of-mine ore via a conventional, low-cost heap leach and ADR (adsorption-desorption-recovery) process.
 Infrastructure on site includes primary and secondary crushing plants with 18,000 tpd capacity, an overland conveyor system, an agglomerator, two heap leach pads (one for ROM and one for crushed ore, with associated conveyors and stackers), two pregnant solution collection ponds (one for each heap), one recirculation pond and two contingency water ponds, and an ADR plant and gold refinery.

 Geology and Mineralization